paulsengroup/hictk/docs/installation_src.rst

 Integration tests
 -----------------

-The integration test scripts depend on the following tools:

-* cooler>=0.9
-* java
-* `juicer_tools <https://github.com/aidenlab/Juicebox/releases/latest>`_ or `hic_tools <https://github.com/aidenlab/HiCTools/releases/latest>`_
-* xz
-* common UNIX shell commands

-cooler can be installed using pip:
+The integration test suite is implemented in Python, requires 3.11 or newer, and can be installed using pip:

 .. code-block:: bash

-  /tmp/venv/bin/pip3 install 'cooler>=0.10.0' 'pyyaml'

-If not already installed, :code:`xz` can usually be installed with your system package manager (on some Linux distributions the relevant package is called :code:`xz-utils`).
+  # Activate venv
+  . /tmp/venv/bin/activate

+  pip install test/integration

+  hictk_integration_suite --help

+Once installed, the full integration suite can be run as follows:

 .. code-block:: bash